 A: The simplest solution of this DVD won't play on Mac SuperDrive problem is buying an external USB SuperDrive for Mac and later you can upgrade to a new Mac which already have an external to use.

 Though all of those CD/DVD drive not working solutions are useful, you still will encounter many more unexpected & new SuperDrive not working issues.
-So, the once-for-all solution to successfully watch new DVD movies/videos is ripping DVD to Mac with the help of best DVD ripper for Mac before SuperDrive doesn't work.
+So, the once-for-all solution to successfully watch DVDs is ripping DVD to Mac with the help of best DVD ripper for Mac before SuperDrive doesn't work.

-Part 2: Common Mac USB SuperDrive Not Working Issues and Solutions
+Part 2: Mac USB SuperDrive Not Working Issues

-Q: I upgraded to El Capitan (10.11) on MacBook Air 11 inch and I found that my USB SuperDrive has stopped working.
+Q: I upgraded to macOS Ventura on MacBook Air 11 inch and I found that my USB SuperDrive has stopped working.
 I have reseted SMC and other related things.
 Why does DVD SuperDrive fail to work?
 Anyone else have this problem?

 A: Easiest way to have your Apple SuperDrive back to working: